garagehive/garagehive.github.io/docs/garagehive-faqs-security.md

 #### What security is in place to protect our database?
 Data is stored in Microsoft Azure SQL service within the Microsoft Azure UK South (London) data centre.

-Microsoft is ensuring that world class data protection measures are in place that include secure network infrastructure, secure hardware infrastructure, and secure testing.
+Microsoft is ensuring that world-class data protection measures are in place that include secure network infrastructure, secure hardware infrastructure, and security testing.

 For more information on Microsoft's security, click on the link below.